Who is affected?

 -

-Offer companies a simple and uniform system to declare and pay their VAT in the EU through the Single Window of the VAT (OSS) / Import Single Window (IOSS).
+Provide businesses with a simple and uniform system to declare and pay their VAT in the EU through the One-Stop Shop of the VAT (OSS) / Single Import Window (IOSS).

-The electronic interface is treated for VAT purposes as if it were the supplier of the goods and will be liable for VAT on these sales.
+The electronic interface is treated for the purposes of VAT as if it were the supplier of the goods and will be responsible for the VAT on these sales.
 In other words, the electronic interface facilitating the sale is deemed to have received and delivered the goods on its own behalf and the transport of said goods is linked to the delivery made by the platform.
 This means that the sale of goods made by the supplier through an electronic interface to the final consumer is divided into two deliveries:

 -